Almost Tight Approximation Hardness for Single-Source Directed k-Edge-Connectivity: Inapproximability in Terms of the Connectivity Requirement

 All arcs created hereafter have zero cost.
 By \Cref{lem:induced-matching}, $\+E$ is partitioned into $\delta\le 2\Delta^2$ induced matchings $\+E_1,\+E_2,\ldots,\+E_\delta$.
 Let $d\ge 2$ be an integral parameter to be determined later.
-We add to $G$ a complete $d$-ary out-rooted tree (arborescence) $Q$ of height $h=\lceil\log_d \delta\rceil$ with a rooted vertex $r$; we set $r$ as the root of the $k$-DST instance $G$.
-Choose an arbitrary order for the vertices in each layer of $Q$ and use $q_i^j$ to denote the $j$-th vertex of at the $i$-th layer.
-Note that $q_0^1$ is the root $r$.
-We then join each leaf $q_h^j$ ($1\le j\le \delta$) of $Q$ to the counterpart in $G$ of each vertex $u_i \in V(\+E_j)\cap \+U$.
-See \Cref{fig:T-arborescence-1} and \Cref{fig:T-arborescence-2} for an illustration.
+We add a complete reverse $d$-ary tree (arborescence) $Q$ of height $h=\lceil\log_d \delta\rceil$ below the graph $G$ mentioned above.
+Then we use $q_i^j$ to denote the $j$-th vertex at the $i$-th layer.
+Note that our tree is a reverse tree.
+We join the counterpart in $G$ of each vertex $u_i \in V(\+E_j)\cap \+U$ to each leaf $q_h^j$ ($1\le j\le \delta$) of $Q$.
+See \Cref{fig:correct-T-arborescence-1} and \Cref{fig:correct-T-arborescence-2} for an illustration.
 Intuitively, if we add a padding path that passes $q_i^j$, all illegal paths that go through the subtree rooted at $q_i^j$ will get killed.

 \paragraph*{Final Construction.}